-The best thing you can do to help is to rake leaves from the street curb in front of your home.
+The best thing you can do to help is to rake leaves from the street on to the curb in front of your home.
 Every time you rake your yard, check if there are leaves on the street.
-Try raking three feet into the street from your curb to keep nearby street gutters and storm drains clear.
+Try raking leaves three feet into the street onto your curb to keep nearby street gutters and storm drains clear.
 Clean streets make for healthy lakes!

 2. Start backyard composting